The Darker Side of Durham

 The Trial

 Her trial took place at the Durham Assizes later that summer.
 Now aged 17, reports at the time describe her as very young, visibly distressed, and scarcely able to raise her head during proceedings.
-The prosecution set out a clear and uncompromising narrative, while the defence offered little in the way of explanation.
+The prosecution set out a clear and uncompromising narrative, while her defence, led by Mr Thomas Milvain, MP for Durham, stated that there could not be a better example as proof that girls of such a tender age, should be protected by law.
+He would go on to say that he would rather occupy the position of the Prisoner than that of the "foul person - her betrayer and seducer.", he then went on to paint a scenario of how a child, who could walk on her own at this stage, had accidentally wandered off falling into the Burn and drowned.
+Sarah, alone and distraught simply buried the child.
 Much that lay behind Sarah’s situation — how she had come to be pregnant at such a young age, or the emotional state in which she found herself — remained unspoken in court.
 The law concerned itself purely with the actions, not the circumstances.

 When the jury retired, they did so for less than an hour.
 Their verdict was guilty.
 Yet even as it was delivered, it carried hesitation